WizBhoo/OCR_P05_Site_CV-Blog/README.md

 * IDE used : PhpStorm
 * I use a Docker Stack as personal local development environment but you can use your own environment.
 * Both method to install the project are described bellow.
+* NOTE that only OCR Evaluators have access to my DB file (see project renderings) with a set of data for demo.

 -------------------------------------------------------------------------------------------------------------------------------------